d-cosin/Enrom_POI_Classifier/final_report.md

 | ------------- |:-------------:|
 |![F1 Comparison all Features](figures/comparison_fs2.png)|

-Although the results were satisfactory, greater than the 0.3 threshold, it is important to tune the so-called models' hyperparameters because, this way, the models' performance may be potentialized for different parameters settings.
-Regarding this matter, the following section will tune the models' hyperparameters.
+Although the results were satisfactory, greater than the 0.3 threshold, it is important to tune the so-called models' hyperparameters because, this way, the models' out-of-box performance may be potentialized for different parameters settings.
+However, tuning too much the parameters may cause the model to have a high variance on the train and test data.
+Soon, little tuning may led to high bias and over tuning, to high variance.
+[This reference](https://dswalter.github.io/blog/overfitting-regularization-hyperparameters/) has a didactic explanation about this tuning trade-off.
+The following section will tune the models' hyperparameters.

 The features list with the best result, using the feature set 2 as input space (third plot), were stored as the feature set 3.
 This set will be used in the following section during the hyperparameters optimization.